cilium/cilium/Documentation/contributing.rst

 You can also use NFS to access your Cilium tree from the VM by setting the environment variable ``NFS`` (mentioned above) before running the startup script (``export NFS=1``).
-Note that your host firewall must have a variety of port open.
+Note that your host firewall must have a variety of ports open.
 The Vagrantfile will inform you of the configuration of these addresses and ports to enable NFS.

 .. note::